Glossary - DNS at RWTH

 A subdomain is a sub-section of a parent domain.
 It is used to organize and structure different sections or services within a main domain.

-For the domain www.rwth-aachen.de, idm.rwth-aachen.de or online.rwth-aachen.de are subdomains.
+For the domain www.rwth-aachen.de, idm.rwth-aachen.de and online.rwth-aachen.de are subdomains.

 Zone